PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 result is `docs/baselines/flatbuffer_direct_tier3_root_c838b42.json`: 22
 passed, 15 conversion errors, 17 timeouts, 1 accuracy failure, and 16 missing
 reports.
 Median and maximum durations were 17.248 and 120.662 seconds.

+`new_encoder.onnx` is promoted from a missing report to a pass.
+Its static rank-6 attention DIV was unresolved when op lowering ran, then became rank-6 only after final shape reconciliation; LiteRT aborted in `BroadcastDivSlow<5>`.
+A bounded final ModelIR pass now coalesces fully-static broadcast-equivalent axes to rank 4 while leaving negative/dynamic signatures unchanged.
+Evaluation also derives deterministic multi-scale controls from the graph: Split sizes `[8352,2088,522,135]` imply spatial shapes `[[72,116],[36,58],[18,29],[9,15]]`, valid ratios are one, and float inputs cast directly to boolean masks are zero.
+The fixed-seed one-sample result has maximum error `0.0008774623274803162` and cosine similarity `0.9999999999724198`.
+Its managed profile uses `eval_num_samples: 1` because the ten-sample sequential run exceeds 180 seconds, and `accuracy_only: true` selects the existing `--eval_with_onnx` path so the much heavier intermediate operator report is not generated for this model.
+Inference remains strictly single-process.

 `conv_tasnet.onnx` remains an active missing-report model with the normalized reason `invalid_onnx_scatterelements_rank_mismatch_4_6`.
 Its terminal